-I love making a healthy versions of my favourite cocktails, or even just creating and trying super sexy bespoke mixes, i’d love to let you in on some fabulous way to make your cocktails trendy, healthy-er and less prone to leave you with a horrid hangover.
+I love making a healthy versions of my favourite cocktails, or even just creating and trying super sexy bespoke mine!
+Here are some fabulous way to make your cocktails trendy, healthy-er and less prone to leave you with a hangover.

 High sugar fruit juices and sweetened mixer options work with the alcohol and gear you up for a dyer head and tummy upset.
 Lets try and be a bit smarter with our mixer options, and I’m not saying jump for soda water, because there are other, tastier options that you can go for:).
 (Although, I do end up opting for soda water when the bar doesn’t have any better go-to’s).

 Coconut Water – Subtly sweet, highly hydrating and a great source of antioxidants!
 Harmless Harvest is delicious and pink due to the antioxidants!

 Kombucha – Great for your gut bacteria, naturally fizzy

 and very tasty! *Best straight mixer Synergy Kombucha

 Green Juice – Lower sugar option than a straight fruit juice and the added benefits of calcium, vitamins and antioxidants from the veg – yippee.